MarkFChavez/mrkjlchvz.github.io/_posts/2017-05-25-the-power-of-ruby-struct.md

 person.last_name  # Simpson
 ~~~

-That's simple, concise and elegant.
-This is the class version of that example.
+It's simple, concise and elegant.
+Now, here is a class version of that example.

 ~~~ ruby
 class Person